 You should make sure that the property you are thinking of letting is affordable for you.
 Remember that it is not only rent that you will have to pay each month.
 You will be liable for the household costs such as electricity, water and Council Tax, and you should take these into account before committing to any property.
-Once you have signed a tenancy agreement, you are liable for the rent for the length of the tenancy (for a budgeting sheet click here).
+Once you have signed a tenancy agreement, you are liable for the rent for the length of the tenancy.
+It is advisable to complete budgeting sheet (for a budgeting sheet (View budgeting sheet).

 If you are in receipt of benefits or a low income, you may be entitled to help with you rent.
 If you are unsure whether you may be entitled to help you may wish to consider completing a calculation with the online HB Calculator or for further information please visit the I Have Been Asked To Leave page.

 There are normally costs associated with renting a property in the private sector.
-Most landlords will require a deposit from the tenant (normally the equivalent of one months rent).
+Most landlords will require a deposit from the tenant (up to a maximum of 5 weeks rent).
 Some landlords may also require a month rent in advance.
-Letting agents will also require agency fees and these fees can vary depending on what agency you use.

 If you pay a cash deposit to a landlord, by law, the landlord must register the deposit with the deposit protection scheme.
 This is to ensure that any dispute regarding the deposit at the end of the tenancy is decided fairly by an independent party.

 Always make sure you are provided with a receipt from the landlord or agent for any money you pay to them.
-If you would like to find out that your deposit is protected click here
+Find out on how your deposit is protected.